buildpacks/spec/buildpack.md

  #    | Platform-specific content

 The following specifies the interface implemented by executables in each buildpack.
-The lifecycle MUST invoke these executables as described in the Process section.
+The lifecycle MUST invoke these executables as described in the Phases section.

 ### Detection